Hyeman-Samuel/WebRtcConference/README.md

 # WebRtcConference

-A video conference web app build with webrtc and socket.io
+A video conference web app built with webrtc and socket.io